jacobconley/habitat/README.md

 Habitat
 ======

-Habitat is a declarative, open-ended, holistic web framework written primarily in the Go language.
+Habitat is an imperative, open-ended, holistic web framework written primarily in the Go language.
 It wraps the [Gorilla](https://github.com/gorilla) toolkit and provides support functionality to server-side Go code,
     and also integrates with the Node.js ecosystem to facilitate seamless development and deployment of client-side code.

 More to come!